BB Jodigal: Season 2

 The second season aired on every Sunday at 19:30 from 8 May 2022 to 4 September 2022 and ended with 17 Episodes.
-Actress Ramya Krishnan has officially once again been appointed as the judge with new judge Sathish Krishnan.
+Ramya Krishnan was again the judge along with new judge Sathish Krishnan.
 Priyanka Deshpande and Raju Jeyamohan as the hosts.
 The show witnessed three real life couples from Bigg Boss Tamil Contestants and five bigg boss Contestants couples engage in a 17-weeks dancing competition.

 The winner of the season was Bigg Boss 5 Contestants Pavani Reddy & Amir and Bigg Boss 2 Contestant Suja Varunee and her Husband Shivaji Dev.